Table of Contents

-If you have noticed a collection account from them on your credit report, you will want to get it removed as soon as possible.
+If you have noticed a collection account from them on your credit history, you will want to get it removed as soon as possible.

-We’ll show you everything you need to know about dealing with Zwicker and Associates throughout the collections process, plus how to dispute and remove those negative collections accounts from your credit report.
+We’ll show you everything you need to know about dealing with Zwicker & Associates throughout the collections process, plus how to dispute and remove those negative collections accounts from your credit report.

-Zwicker and Associates operate both a debt collection agency and debt collection law firm.
+They are both a debt collector and debt collection law firm.
 They are located in Massachusetts, but their scope reaches throughout the country.

 They have a bad reputation for contacting people with harassing phone calls and letters about a debt that they sometimes may not even owe.
-Zwicker and Associates also collect for third-party debt buyers.
+They also collect for third-party debt buyers.

-Like other collection agencies, they are the subject of many complaints and lawsuits, having been sued by consumers numerous times.
-In addition to their debt collection business, they also use their law firm to bring civil actions against consumers.
+Like other debt collectors, they are the subject of many complaints and lawsuits, having been sued by consumers numerous times.
+In addition to being a debt collector, they also use their law firm to bring civil actions against consumers.

 It can be intimidating to be on the receiving end of their tactics, so it’s vital that you inform and prepare yourself so that you’re not bullied or taken advantage of.

-Has Zwicker and Associates contacted you about an alleged debt?
+Has Zwicker & Associates contacted you about an alleged debt?

-You may have received a letter or phone call from Zwicker and Associates claiming that you have an outstanding debt with them.
+You may have received a letter or phone call from them claiming that you have an outstanding debt with them.
 Remember, their job entails buying debt in bulk from creditors, so the debt didn’t originate with them.

 Maybe you had an outstanding payment to your hospital or got significantly behind on your credit card payments.

-If one of your creditors decided to give up on collecting payment from you on their own, they may have sold your debt to a collection agency like Zwicker.
-But just because you receive a notice from Zwicker and Associates concerning an owed collection amount doesn’t mean that the information is accurate or even that the debt belongs to you at all.
+If one of your creditors decided to give up on collecting payment from you on their own, they may have sold your debt to a collection agency like Zwicker and Associates.
+But just because you receive a notice from them concerning an owed collection amount doesn’t mean that the information is accurate or even that the debt belongs to you at all.

-How to Handle Communication with Zwicker and Associates
+How to Handle Communication with Zwicker & Associates

-There are several steps you can take to defend yourself against any allegations from Zwicker and Associates.
+There are several steps you can take to defend yourself against any allegations from them.
 It’s vital to do these correctly the first time around so that you don’t accidentally renew any statutes of limitation or admit to something that isn’t actually true.